Nico Hoerner Player Props: Cubs vs. Orioles

-Nico Hoerner -- with a slugging percentage of .275 in his past 10 games (including no home runs) -- will be in action for the Chicago Cubs versus the Baltimore Orioles, with Cole Irvin on the mound, on June 16 at 2:20 PM ET.
+On Saturday, Nico Hoerner (.286 slugging percentage in past 10 games, with zero homers) and the Chicago Cubs play the Baltimore Orioles, whose starting pitcher will be Kyle Gibson.
+First pitch is at 2:20 PM ET.

-In his most recent game, he had two hits (going 2-for-4) against the Pirates.
+In his last appearance, he had two hits (going 2-for-5 with two RBI) against the Orioles.

 Nico Hoerner Game Info & Props vs. the Orioles